 - (a) European states must rapidly increase the transfer of refugees from Greece to other European countries.
 There are currently two main options for doing so: accelerated relocation and family reunification.
-In addition, EU states should quickly facilitate the transfer of the most vulnerable into more sustainable situations. - (b) To assist with this, establish and deploy an Asylum Task Force of 1,250 people, including 500 asylum officials and 500 interpreters to get the processing of asylum, family reunion and relocation claims processed, and 250 lawyers to ensure that refugees can access the advice they need to navigate the applications process. - (c) Despite EU Member State commitments in 2015 to relocate 160,000 refugees from Italy and Greece to other countries across Europe, only 4,514 refugees have been relocated to date, including only 3,493 from Greece.1 In light of the current acute humanitarian needs in Greece, this is severely inadequate.
-The Greek authorities, EU Member States and EU agencies should heed targets set by the European Commission on 19 March to work toward achieving 6,000 relocations per month and reaching the target of at least 20,000 that had been announced as the goal by mid-May.2 - (d) EU Member States should remove barriers to rapid processing, such as long lists of preferences for those accepted for relocation and the layering of security checks, which are presently repetitive and time-consuming. - (e) In Greece, IRC teams indicate that thousands are attempting to reach family elsewhere in Europe.
-UNHCR assessments of arrivals into Greece in May 2016 indicated that approximately 45 percent of Syrians and 32 agenda-migration/press-material/docs/state of play - relocation en.pdf
+In addition, EU states should quickly facilitate the transfer of the most vulnerable into more sustainable situations. - (b) To assist with this, establish and deploy an Asylum Task Force of 1,250 people, including 500 asylum officials and 500 interpreters to get the processing of asylum, family reunion and relocation claims processed, and 250 lawyers to ensure that refugees can access the advice they need to navigate the applications process. - (c) Despite EU Member State commitments in 2015 to relocate 160,000 refugees from Italy and Greece to other countries across Europe, only 5,871 refugees have been relocated to date, including only 4,603 from Greece.2 In light of the current acute humanitarian needs in Greece, this is severely inadequate.
+The Greek authorities, EU Member States and EU agencies should heed targets set by the European Commission on 19 March to work toward achieving 6,000 relocations per month and reaching the target of at least 20,000 that had been announced as the goal by mid-May.3 - (d) EU Member States should remove barriers to rapid processing, such as long lists of preferences for those accepted for relocation and the layering of security checks, which are presently repetitive and time-consuming. - (e) In Greece, IRC teams indicate that thousands are attempting to reach family elsewhere in Europe.
+UNHCR assessments of arrivals into Greece in May 2016 indicated that approximately 45 percent of Syrians and 32 percent of Afghans, respectively, are trying to reach family elsewhere in Europe.4 Family unity transfers under the Dublin III Regulation must therefore be made to work effectively. - (f) In Serbia, thousands of refugees are on a so-called waiting list to legally access the Hungarian asylum procedure.
+Hungary is accepting just 30 refugees per day.
+At this speed, IRC's partners estimate that some refugees on this list would have to wait until the spring of 2018 to leave Serbia.
+Hungary should significantly speed up the processing of these requests.